-CASE STUDY: MENA-Desert Ecosystems and Livelihoods Program (MENA-DELP)
+4.3 Case Study: MENA-Desert Ecosystems and Livelihoods Program

-1: Introduction to the MENA-DELP
+4.3.1 Introduction to the MENA-DELP

-According to the Program Framework Document (PFD), the goal of the MENA-DELP is to contribute to the enhancement of livelihoods in desert ecosystems by harnessing their value in an environmentally and socially sustainable manner so that the flow of desert goods and services can be optimized.
-According to the PAD, "GEF financing leveraged through the MENA-DELP will enable interested countries in the region to operationalize their existing or planned investments in desert ecosystems".
+According to the PFD, the goal of the Middle East and North Africa-Desert Ecosystems and Livelihoods Program (MENA-DELP) is to contribute to the enhancement of livelihoods in desert ecosystems by harnessing their value in an environmentally and socially sustainable manner so that the flow of desert goods and services can be optimized.
+According to the project appraisal document, "GEF financing leveraged through the MENA-DELP will enable interested countries in the region to operationalize their existing or planned investments in desert ecosystems."

-The program originally consisted of five projects, as shown in Figure 1 below.
+The program originally consisted of five projects, as shown in figure 4.8.
 The MENA-DELP programmatic approach included the themes of the four participating country projects and of a regional project.